Scri3/Loan_Application_Prediction/README.md

 ------------------------------------------------------------------------

-## How the Decision Tree Algorithm Works

-A **Decision Tree classifier** works by splitting data into branches based on feature values to make predictions.
+Decision Tree classifiers work by splitting data into branches based on feature values to make predictions.
 At each step, the algorithm chooses the most informative feature and threshold to divide the dataset.